swimlane/DocSPA/src/docs/customization/README.md

 ### `EmbedStackblitzModule`

 This module allows embedding stackblitz in markdown.
-The `embed-stackblitz` component may be used to embed StackBlitz projects within documentation.
-The `embed-stackblitz` component accepts a [StackBlitz project payload](https://stackblitz.com/docs#project-payload) as the `project` input.
+The `embed-stackblitz` custom component may be used to embed StackBlitz projects within documentation.
+The `embed-stackblitz` custom component accepts a [StackBlitz project payload](https://stackblitz.com/docs#project-payload) as the `project` input.

 ```js { mark="3,15" }
 import { BrowserModule } from '@angular/platform-browser';